ciasaboark/AccessImporter/INSTALL.md

 If Git was not installed open https://github.com/ciasaboark/AccessImporter.
 Click on `Clone or download` and choose `Download ZIP`.
 The zip file will contain a folder called AccessImporter-master.
 Extract this folder wherever you want to install the program.

 If Git was installed open a cmd.exe window.
-Use `git clone https://github.com/ciasaboark/AccessImporter.git` to
+Type `git clone https://github.com/ciasaboark/AccessImporter.git` to clone a fresh copy of the repository.

 ```
 C:\Users\My User>cd Apps